BlockchainInstituteChi/jwttools/README.md

-## PHP JWT Tools (Examples Branch) - Powered by TheBlockchainInstitute.org
+## uPort PHP JWT Tools (Examples Branch) - Powered by TheBlockchainInstitute.org

-JWT's or JSON Web Tokens are a convenient way of passing signed data requests over HTTP.
+JWTs or JSON Web Tokens are a convenient way of passing signed data requests over HTTP.
 The full details can be found on jwt.io.

 This module expects secp256k1 signed payloads per the uPort documentation at docs.uport.me.